Using the dummy independently

 Giving up the dummy

-If your child depends on the dummy to settle and sleep, another option is to help your child give up the dummy altogether.
+If your child depends on the dummy to settle and sleep, another option is to phase out the dummy.
+You can do this gradually by:

-Try using the dummy less for comforting during the day.
-This will help this process go faster.
+- using the dummy less for comforting during the day.